U.S. sanctions Venezuela's foreign minister, Venezuelan judge

-WASHINGTON (Reuters) - The United States on Friday imposed sanctions on Venezuela’s Foreign Minister Jorge Arreaza, saying it would pursue those in President Nicolas Maduro’s government for corruption but also officials conducting diplomacy on his behalf.
+WASHINGTON (Reuters) - The United States on Friday imposed sanctions on Venezuela’s Foreign Minister Jorge Arreaza, saying it would pursue those in President Nicolas Maduro’s government for corruption as well as officials conducting diplomacy on his behalf.

 Arreaza and a judge in the Court of Appeals for Caracas, Carol Padilla, were targeted in the latest round of U.S. sanctions against Maduro’s government over the crisis in Venezuela, the Treasury Department said.